-Customer review: Took a couple nights to adjust to but I’ve noticed a huge improvement in my sleep since I started using this pillow.
+Customer review: Took a couple of nights to adjust to but I’ve noticed a huge improvement in my sleep since I started using this pillow.
 Got another one for hubby who had constant lower back pain.
 He immediately noticed a decrease in his lower back pain after one night.

 7. A Lumbar support pillow for your office chair and car seat

-Lumbar pillows can also be used in the car, on the road, on the plane, on the sofa and on your office chair.
+Lumbar pillows can also be used in the car, on the road, on the plane, on the sofa, and on your office chair.
 These memory foam pillows offer the perfect amount of low back support in all the right places.
 They are built to last a very long time, so it should last for many years without flattening.

 I drive a Toyota Tacoma and I find it does not have enough lumbar support.
-We just returned from a long road trip driving 10+ hrs each day for two days and usually my back would be sore after a couple of hours.
+We just returned from a long road trip driving 10+ hrs each day for two days and usually, my back would be sore after a couple of hours.
 I have zero soreness/ tightness in my back it was worth every penny plus some.
 Thanks!
-Needless to say everyone’s pain or discomfort is different but if you find your vehicle is missing support this is a big bonus, it has two strong straps that would fit around any seat.
+Needless to say, everyone’s pain or discomfort is different but if you find your vehicle is missing support this is a big bonus, it has two strong straps that would fit around any seat.

-8. A hot pack with such a comfortable cover that you’ll want to snuggle up with it even if your back isn’t hurting.
+8. A hot pack with such a comfortable cover

 - Here are some benefits of using a hot pack:

 Brings more blood to the area where it was applied.